jayvie2007/jayvie2007/README.md

 ### I'm Jayvie De Leon an aspiring Full-Stack Developer.

-I do IoT programming mainly in Raspberry Pi but also have knowledge in using Arduino.
+I do IoT programming mainly in Raspberry Pi but also have knowledge in using Arduino..

 I also do 3D modeling/designing using Blender..